ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
-    In the MinorCPU, the core of each pipeline stage&#8217;s logic lies in its <code>evaluate()</code> method.
+    In the MinorCPU, the core of each pipeline stage's logic lies in its <code>evaluate()</code> method.
 This method is called every cycle and represents most of the state update logic.
 The rest of the logic mostly lies in callback functions for memory interfaces.
   </p>
 </div>